Jomsaruj/refactoring/README.md

 #### Where is the refactoring goal

 To answer the question "What is good code", we should backup and ask "What do customers(stakeholders) want".
-Here is some example of good code.
+Here is some examples of good code.

 * Easy to use - not too complex and understandable
 * Does what user wants - easy to modify, changed according to feedback